Kevin Costner lobbies Utah for more tax rebates for films - NewsBreak

 Utah and other states have increasingly ratcheted up the size of incentives they offer to film and TV productions as part of efforts to compete for their business.

-Senate Bill 49 would lift the $8.3 million cap for productions filmed in rural areas of the state.
-Republican State Sen. Ron Winterton, the proposal’s sponsor, argues that increasing the size of incentives will draw more films to areas of the state with small, often tourism-reliant economies.
+Senate Bill 49 would lift the 8.3 million dollars cap for productions filmed in rural areas of the state.
+Republican State Senator Ron Winterton, the proposal’s sponsor, argues that increasing the size of incentives will draw more films to areas of the state with small, often tourism-reliant economies.

-Proponents argue that production spending and the publicity from films shot in the state justify pouring tax revenue into incentive programs, which draw from the state’s general fund.
+Proponents argue that production spending and the publicity from films shot in the state justify pouring tax revenue into incentive programmes, which draw from the state’s general fund.

-Costner’s push comes years after ’Yellowstone” moved most of its production from Utah to Montana after lawmakers there increased the size of that state’s incentive program.
+Costner’s push comes years after his TV show Yellowstone moved most of its production from Utah to Montana after politicians there increased the size of that state’s incentive programme.

-Costner’s attorney told The Deseret News that Costner would likely chose not to shoot films including his upcoming Western “Horizon” in Utah unless the state offered more incentives.
+Costner’s lawyer told The Deseret News that he would likely choose not to shoot films including his upcoming Western Horizon in Utah unless the state offered more incentives.

 Comments / 0